Instagram Stories are a massively popular feature amongst the majority of the platform’s users.

 It is unlikely that Stories’ massive relevance and popularity is going to abate anytime soon.

-In our blog here, we are going to see Instagram Stories feature in-depth and as much as the title suggests.
-By the end of this comprehensive article, you will become well-versed with everything Instagram Stories, so that you can confidently start creating and uploading your own.
+In our blog here, we are going to see Instagram Stories feature in-depth, as the title suggests.
+By the end of this comprehensive article, you will become well-versed with everything that Instagram Stories is so that you can confidently start creating and uploading your own.

 What are Instagram Stories?